LadderMIL: Multiple Instance Learning with Coarse-to-Fine Self-Distillation: Methods

-\paragraph{Coarse-to-Fine Self-Distillation (CFSD).} Building on the previous work, we introduce a novel approach to improve instance-level learnability in MIL: Coarse-to-Fine Self-Distillation (CFSD).
-Based on the finding that the top-$p$ instances are highly relevant to the prediction label $Y$, we apply an adaptive threshold scheduling method.
-This technique updates $p$ dynamically during training, selecting the top-$p$ instances $H'_{p}\in\mathbb{R}^{P\times D}$ and their corresponding instance-level label $Y'_{p}\in\{0,1\}$ from the bag $H$ using the trained attention map $A$ and bag-level label $Y$, where $p\in[0.05k, 0.2k]$.
-Initially, we set $p=0.05k$ (top-$5\%$) to prioritise the high-confidence instances, and the threshold $p$ is incremented by $0.01k$ if the bag-level metrics no longer increase for three consecutive epochs, eventually reaching $p=0.2k$ (top-$20\%$).
-This approach ensures that instance-level supervision is gradually introduced, providing flexibility and adaptability throughout the training process.
-The pseudocode for instance-level label annotation is provided in Algorithm \ref{alg:1}.
+Building on the previous work, we introduce the novel CFSD approach to improve instance-level learnability in MIL.
+Based on the finding that the top-$p$ instances are highly relevant to the prediction label $Y$, we apply an adaptive threshold scheduling (ATS) method which updates $p$ dynamically during training to select the top-$p$ instances $H'_{p}\in\mathbb{R}^{P\times D}$ and their corresponding instance-level label $Y'_{p}\in\{0,1\}$ from the bag $H$ using the trained attention map $A$ and bag-level label $Y$, where $p\in[5\%, 20\%]$.
+Initially, we set $p=5\%$ (top-$5\%$) to prioritise high-confidence instances, and the threshold $p$ is incremented by $1\%$ if the bag-level metrics no longer increase for three consecutive epochs, to a maximum of $p=20\%$ (top-$20\%$).
+In this way, we ensure instance-level supervision is progressively introduced, providing flexibility and adaptability in the training.
+The pseudocode for self-annotating instance-level label is provided in Algorithm \ref{alg:1}.

 Once we have acquired the selected high attention instance-level embeddings across all bags, we concatenate them together to form all selected instances $H'_{all}$ and their corresponding labels $Y'_{all}$.
 Then, $H_{all}'$ and $Y'_{all}$ are used to regularly train the instance-level classifier.
-In an attention-based framework like CLAM-SB, the attention network $F_{attn}$, which has attention gates $U$, $V$ and the attention branch $W_n$, can simultaneously act as the instance-level classifier since it outputs the attention map $A\in\mathbb{R}^{K\times 1}$ that can be interpreted as binary classification of instances.
-Hence, during CFSD, we optimise $F_{attn}$ instead of the bag-level classifier.
-Meanwhile, the implementation of CFSD in PathMIL follows the same design such that $F_{attn}$ is applied before the transformer layers and positional encoding.
-However, PathMIL is attention-based and transformer-based hybrid, thereby $F_{attn}$ only works for the CFSD and attention-based output, while the final prediction of PathMIL considers both attention-based and transformer-based outputs.
-Details will be introduced in section~\ref{sec:pathmil}.
+In the attention-based frameworks~\citep{ilse2018amil, lu_2021_data-efficient, li2021dsmil, wang2022scl, chen2022pathomic}, the attention network $f_{attn}$ can simultaneously act as the instance-level classifier since the output attention map $A\in\mathbb{R}^{K\times \mathcal{N}}$ can be interpreted as the classification of instances, where $\mathcal{N}$ denotes class number.
+Hence, in the instance-level branch, we optimise $f_{attn}$ instead of the bag-level classifier.